muhammad-arif/terraTrain/README.md

-4) status: to check the cloud instance status t status managers		-> To check the status of manager nodes instances t status msrs			-> To check the status of MSR nodes instances t status workeres		-> To check the status of worker nodes instances t status windows		-> To check the status of Windows worker nodes instances
+4) status: to check the cloud instance status t status managers		-> To check the status of manager nodes instances t status msrs			-> To check the status of MSR nodes instances t status workers		-> To check the status of worker nodes instances t status windows		-> To check the status of Windows worker nodes instances
-5) stop: to stop the cloud instances t stop managers		-> To stop the manager nodes instances t stop msrs			-> To stop MSR nodes instances t stop workeres		-> To stop worker nodes instances t stop windows			-> To stop Windows worker nodes instances
+5) stop: to stop the cloud instances t stop managers		-> To stop the manager nodes instances t stop msrs			-> To stop MSR nodes instances t stop workers		-> To stop worker nodes instances t stop windows			-> To stop Windows worker nodes instances
 6) gen : to generate different tailored requirements t gen client-bundle		-> To generate client bundle